Love on the Rocks: CASA’s $600M Venezuelan Plane Sale Hits Heavy Turbulence, Crashes

 November 2010: Venezuela announces that it’s negotiating with China to buy 10-12 Y-8 transports instead.
 Read “With C-295s Blocked, Venezuela Looks to Chinese Y-8 Aircraft.”

 May 2007: Iraq has launched a competition for counter-insurgency and surveillance aircraft.
 The competition includes 4 aircraft – one of which is Embraer’s Super Tucano.

 August 2006: Things worked out pretty much as predicted.
 EADS Eurocopter won the $3 billion LUH competition in July 2005; at the end of July, a Venezuelan government spokesman declared the contract nullified.
 General Alberto Muller, Staff advisor to President Hugo Chavez, said: “They (Spain) needed to replace the aircraft parts, which were made in the United States, with other components, and it seems that this alters significantly the planes’ value.”
-See DID coverage.

 In other words, Zapatero could not force the sale through, and EADS-CASA gracefully bowed out by setting a price Venezuela must refuse.
 FINIS.
 DID’s “Love on the Rocks II: The Divorce is Official“.